dsackr/incident-free-days/README.md

 ## Syncing from incident.io
 The app can pull incidents directly from incident.io so you do not need to manually upload CSV files.

+### Via the Configuration tab
+1. Open the app and go to **Configuration**.
+2. Enter your `INCIDENT_IO_API_TOKEN` and optional base URL override.
+Tokens are stored locally in `sync_config.json` and are never displayed back in the UI.
+3. Pick a sync cadence (once an hour, once a day [default], or once a week) and optionally set a start/end date window.
+4. Click **Dry run mapping** to preview the first 10 normalized payloads and verify pillars/severities.
+5. Click **Import incidents** to pull all incidents in the selected window into `incidents.json`/`others.json`.

+### Via the CLI or API
 1. Export your incident.io API token to the environment:
    ```bash
    export INCIDENT_IO_API_TOKEN="<token>"